ricvolpi/certified-distributional-robustness/README.md

 # Unofficial code for the paper [Certifying Some Distributional Robustness with Principled Adversarial Training](https://openreview.net/forum?id=Hk6kPgZA-)

-Work in progress, still missing the implementation of the Hessians to check the validity of the hyperparameter gamma.

  ## Overview

  The code allows to train a ConvNet on MNIST using the adversarial training proposed in the paper.